syncfusion-content/wpf-docs/wpf/DataGrid/Printing.md

 ---
 layout: post
 title: Printing in WPF DataGrid control | Syncfusion
-description: Learn about Printing support in Syncfusion WPF DataGrid (SfDataGrid) control and more details.
+description: Learn about printing the datagrid with built-in print preview dialog and its customization in Syncfusion WPF DataGrid (SfDataGrid) control and more details.
 platform: wpf
 control: SfDataGrid
 documentation: ug